 Order – Specifies a layering order when multiple VRayDecal gizmos are present.
 The decal with the larger Order value is set on top of the other ones.
 In case of equal Order values, the bounding boxes of the decals are taken into account for positioning.

 Mask – Masks the projected material based on a texture.
-The material must be applied to the VRayDecal.

 Use decal user properties – When enabled, uses the VRayDecal user defined properties.